sitebay/docs/articles/products/platform/accounts/guides/user-permissions/index.md

 ![Specific Services](user-permissions-specific-access.png)

-A user can be granted individual permissions to each instance of a service, such as Site Bay WordPress Sites, Block Storage Volumes, NodeBalancers, and more.
+A user can be granted individual permissions to each instance of a service, such as SiteBay WordPress Sites, Block Storage Volumes, NodeBalancers, and more.
 Unlike **Global Permissions**, **Specific Permissions** apply to individual resources -- not the service as a whole.

 - **None**: The user cannot view or otherwise interact with the selected resource.
-- **Read Only**: The user can view the resource and all of its associated information typically visible within the My Site Bay, however they cannot otherwise interact with it.
+- **Read Only**: The user can view the resource and all of its associated information typically visible within the My SiteBay, But they cannot otherwise interact with it.
 - **Read-Write**: The user has full access to the selected resource and can make any changes that only an administrator is otherwise able to.
 This includes resource deletion, cloning, and all other applicable edits.
 The user also receives an email notification when a ticket is created or updated for this resource.